apurva-sri/blisoNote-Project/README.md

-Live Link to BlisoNote: https://blisonote.onrender.com/login BlisoNote is a lightweight note-taking web application that demonstrates full-stack development capabilities.
-It incorporates the following technologies:
+🔗 Live Link to BlisoNote: https://blisonote.onrender.com/login
+BlisoNote is a lightweight, full-stack note-taking web application designed to demonstrate practical development skills.
+It enables users to securely create, manage, and store notes with a clean and user-friendly interface.

+💡 Key Features & Tech Stack:
+🎨 Frontend:
-🔧 Frontend: Developed using HTML, CSS, Bootstrap, JavaScript, and EJS templating to deliver a responsive and dynamic user interface.
+Crafted with HTML, CSS, Bootstrap, JavaScript, and EJS templating to deliver a responsive and interactive user experience.

+⚙️ Backend:
-🚀 Backend: Built with Node.js and Express.js, ensuring efficient request handling and API integration.
+Built using Node.js and Express.js for robust server-side logic, routing, and API handling.

+📦 Database:
-🗄️ Database: Utilizes MongoDB as the primary NoSQL database for storing user notes securely and efficiently.
+Utilizes MongoDB (NoSQL) to securely store user data and notes.

+☁️ Image Uploads:
+Integrated with Cloudinary to handle image uploads with high performance and ease.

+🚀 Deployment:
+The project is deployed on Render, ensuring easy access and real-world usability.